Trash and Recycle FAQ

 Computers, Monitors, Laptops, Televisions.

-Trash, garbage, wood, construction debris, oil, antifreeze, car parts, or motors, batteries, paints, thinners, pesticides or their containers, any hazardous waste and white goods.
+Trash, garbage, wood, rigid plastic (non-bottles larger than 2.5 gallons), construction debris, oil, antifreeze, car parts, or motors, batteries, paints, thinners, pesticides or their containers, any hazardous waste and white goods.

 FOR SAFETY, children must remain in vehicle at all times!